View Gary Maddox's Obituary on https://thebrunswicknews.com/ and share memories

 Gary Maddox

+In addition to his parents, he was preceded in death by his sister, Linda K. Hurley; and two brothers-in-law, Raymond E. Hurley and Bill Frank.

+Survivors include his two sisters, Barbara Walker and Jean Frank; nieces and nephews, Sharon Joiner (Darrell), Donna Whiddon (Brad), Tracy Walker (Angie), Todd Hurley (Ann) and Craig Hurley (Ann); great-nieces and great-nephews, Christy Dickey (Wyman), Misty Gerwe (Bill), Samantha Kretschmar (Thomas), Tori Walker, Christopher Hurley, Haila Jones (Landen), Dawson Hickey and Carrie Hurley.

-Due to the COVID-19 pandemic, a private family graveside service will be held Wednesday at Glenwood Cemetery, in Glenwood, with the Rev. Darrell Joiner officiating.
+A private graveside service will be held at 11 a.m.
+Wednesday, April 8, 2020, at Glenwood Cemetery in Glenwood, Ga., with the Rev. Darrell Joiner officiating.

+Serving as active pallbearers will be Tracy Walker, Todd Hurley, Craig Hurley, Danny Hickey, Greg Hickey and Chris Hickey.

-The family requests memorial contributions to Landsburg United Methodist Church, 297 Landsburg Church Road, Glenwood, GA 30428.
+The family requests in lieu of customary remembrances, memorial contributions to Landsburg United Methodist Church, 297 Landsburg Church Road, Glenwood, GA 30428.